chudkowsky/howcryptoworksbook/Chapter_07_MEV.md

 Despite Flashbots' innovations, the MEV ecosystem still creates a brutal reality: success in MEV requires both deep pockets and technical expertise.
 You need capital to compete in liquidation auctions, sophisticated infrastructure to detect opportunities faster than competitors, and the technical knowledge to navigate an increasingly complex landscape.
 The result?
 Dangerous concentration.

-In 2024, block building was highly concentrated; for example, in mid-October two builders produced ~89% of blocks over a two-week window, and over Oct 2023–Mar 2024 three builders produced ~80% of MEV-Boost blocks.
-Over the same period, a sizable share of blocks were relayed via OFAC-compliant infrastructure, often around ~40–60% (and sometimes higher) depending on the measurement window.
+In 2024, block building was highly concentrated; for example, in mid-October two builders produced ~89% of blocks over a two-week window, and from October 2023 through March 2024 three builders produced ~80% of MEV-Boost blocks.
+Over the same period, a sizable share of blocks were relayed via OFAC-compliant infrastructure, often around 40 to 60% (and sometimes higher) depending on the measurement window.
 The pattern is clear: a small number of sophisticated actors dominate MEV extraction, undermining the decentralized ethos of blockchain networks.

 This concentration sparked innovation.
 In 2024, major players announced **BuilderNet**, a decentralized block-building network launched Nov 2024 and jointly operated (at launch) by Flashbots, Beaverbuild, and Nethermind.
 BuilderNet uses **Trusted Execution Environments (TEEs)** to allow multiple operators to share transaction order flow and coordinate block building while keeping contents private until finalized.
 Think of it as allowing multiple market managers to collaborate on organizing the optimal serving order without revealing their strategies to competitors.